altela/planetarium/README.md

 Note : if you run on a device lower than A9 chip, you should change `ARWorldTrackingConfiguration` to `ARSessionConfiguration`

-# How To Download The Project
+# Clone The Project
-Simply fork the repo and clone to your computer using XCode interface or you can do it manually by typing `git clone https://github.com/Altela/planetarium`.
+Simply fork the repo first and clone to your computer using XCode interface or you can do it manually by typing `git clone https://github.com/Altela/planetarium`.
 Then open `.xcodeproj` to see the project.

 <img src="https://github.com/Altela/planetarium/blob/master/gif/planetarium1.gif" width="500" height="800">